-New Orleans, Louisiana: Storyland26 fairy tale statues and buildings built by a Mardi Gras float-maker.
+New Orleans, Louisiana: Storyland26 fairy tale statues and buildings built by Mardi Gras float-makers.
 Take a ride on a slide made of flames being belched from a dragon's mouth.

 Visitor Tips and News About Storyland

 It is still there and has been updated.
 Along with the playland and slides they also have an amusement park area with rides, carousel and train.
 For $20 you can ride all the rides you want for the entire day.
 Great for toddlers to teens, but geared more to little kids.
 Lots of picture opportunities in the playland.
 They also have a Mother Goose story time and puppet theater for the kids at certain times.
 Great cheap day of fun.[Amy, 06/11/2013]

 My friend and I went in search of this site and when we got there it was all sealed up with plywood and overgrown with weeds and all we could see were a few ceramic angels still hanging from the trees.
 Very creepy.
 Unless this was the remains of something else, I'm pretty sure Storyland is no more.[Irene, 08/30/2006]